You're starting to plan your trip to Universal Studios, and you're beginning to feel overwhelmed.

 And, lastly, most workout clothes have stretchy waste bands which is perfect for enjoying theme park food!
 Just saying...

-These are my favorite workout leggings.
-I've had them for two years.
-I've worked out in them constantly; I've walked around many theme parks in them; I've even worn them while I travel.
-And they look just as good as the day I bought them.
-They're a GREAT investment.
+I am in LOVE with my Nike leggings.
+I've had them for three years.
+I work out in them often; I walk for hours on end in them; I even wear them while I travel (yes, they're comfy enough for long-haul flights).
+And, they look just as good as the day I bought them.
+They have been a GREAT investment.

 If you prefer shorts, these rock.
 You won't even notice you're wearing any.
 Unless, you start chaffing of course, then you'll be acutely aware of the fact you're wearing shorts.
 This anti-chafe balm works miracles.
 It has seriously saved my skin on multiple occasions.